MobiSegInsights/mobi-seg-net/README.md

-# Mobility network embeddings reveal socio-spatial segregation
+# Mobility Network Embeddings for Multi-Dimensional Urban Segregation Analysis
 This repository explores how spatial embeddings derived from mobility networks reveal socio-spatial segregation, and investigates how the built environment influences those patterns.
 It is part of the [parent project](https://github.com/MobiSegInsights).